 Making the Wet Mixture

-- To prepare the wet mixture, first peel, chop, and measure 2 cups of onions and set aside.
-Next, pull the soft fronds off of the tougher dill stem and chop to yield 2 tbsp.
+- First, peel, chop, and measure 2 cups of onions to prepare the wet mixture and set aside.
+Next, pull the soft fronds off the more rigid dill stem and chop to yield 2 tbsp.

 - Measure out the 2/3 cup softened cream cheese.

 - In a small saucepan or pot, melt 2 tbsp of good quality butter.